Parameterized Complexity of Locally Minimal Defensive Alliances: XP algorithm parameterized by treewidth

-In this section we prove that {\sc Locally Minimal Defensive Alliance} problem can be solved in polynomial time for graphs of bounded treewidth.
-In other words, this section presents an XP-algorithm for {\sc Locally Minimal Defensive Alliance} problem parameterized by treewidth.
-We now prove the following theorem: \begin{theorem} \rm Given an $n$-vertex graph $G$ and its nice tree decomposition $T$ of width at most $k$, the size of a maximum locally minimal defensive alliance of $G$ can be computed in $8^k n^{O(2^{k+1})}$ time. \end{theorem}
+This section presents an XP-algorithm for {\sc Locally Minimal Defensive Alliance} problem parameterized by treewidth.
+We prove the following theorem: \begin{theorem} Given an $n$-vertex graph $G$ and its nice tree decomposition $T$ of width at most $k$, the size of a maximum locally minimal defensive alliance of $G$ can be computed in $O({18}^kn^{4k+10})$ time. \end{theorem}